skullfort/covid-19-icu/README.md

-# Covid Related ICU Occupancy in Ontario
+# COVID-19 in Ontario: A Glance from the ICUs

 **Group Members**: Carly Yiao, Helin Kanya, Hardik Gehlot, Mingyao Gu
 _____________________________________________________________________